2 registered (2 invisible),

 “We do not choose death, death chooses us!“ Nathan Lane says suddenly.

-The weather in New York remains breezy and cool, smelling of ocean salt.
+Next morning, the weather in New York remains breezy and cool, smelling of ocean salt.
 This is the West side of Central Park.
 I stop by Lincoln Place Cinema and choose a foreign film that is about to start.
 It is called The Secret in their Eyes.
 It is about a woman murdered, the man who raped and killed her, and the now-aging detective still pursuing him.

 “I can’t look at the past,” the lead actress says, “I have to go to work everyday, I have to keep going, moving forward.”